 Your solicitor will now discuss with you a convenient date at which to move into your new home (known as completion).
 That date will then need to be agreed with the seller’s solicitor and those parties further along the chain.

 “Sometimes the chain has difficulty agreeing a mutually convenient date,” says Kirk, “but being willing to compromise is one of the best ways to avoid delays.”

 Once a completion date is agreed, your solicitor will then work towards a date you can exchange contracts.

-Don’t make moving arrangements until you have a definitive completion date.
+TOP TIP!: Don’t make moving arrangements until you have a definitive completion date.
 If you book in removal companies or deliveries which you are then forced to cancel, you could end up losing money.

 Step 8: Exchange

 The sellers at the top of the chain will need to be the first to have their contract released and ready for exchange.